artic-network/artic-ncov2019/snakemake_protocol.md

 --force-output \
 --out-report
 ```

+BinLorry will iterate through your files and create a binned fastq and csv file for each barcode specified. e.g. for barcodes NB01, NB02 and NB03, the files produced will be:
+binned_NB01.fastq
+binned_NB02.fastq
+binned_NB03.fastq
+and a corresponding csv file.

+### Detailed usage: 2) Gather

 We then collect all the FASTQ files (typically stored in files each containing 4000 reads) into a single file.